park-jun-hun/graduation-project/README.md

 1. install node url : https://nodejs.org/ko/download
 2. intall expo cli. in terminal 'npm install expo-cli --global'
-3. crerate start file,
+3. crerate start file, in terminal 'expo init projectName', 'cd projectName', 'expo start'
-   expo init projectName
-   cd projectName
-   expo start
 4. just set the blank template
 5. download the file in master branch.
 6. start the expo use 'expo start'
-7. you can check the expo webpage and select which to execute. ex) run ios, android and simulater.
+7. you can check the expo webpage and select which to execute. ex) run ios, android and simulator.